blackboxnlp/2019/index.md

 - Archival papers.
 These are papers reporting on completed, original and unpublished research, with maximum length of 8 pages + references.
 Papers shorter than this maximum are also welcome.
+An optional appendix may appear after the references in the same pdf file.
 Accepted papers are expected to be presented at the workshop and will be published in the workshop proceedings.
 They should report on obtained results rather than intended work.
 These papers will undergo double-blind peer-review, and should thus